scott-knight/ubuntu-on-windows-setup/README.md

 6. [Configure Windows Terminal](https://github.com/scott-knight/ubuntu-on-windows-setup/blob/main/configure-windows-terminal.md)
 7. [Configure Ubuntu](https://github.com/scott-knight/ubuntu-on-windows-setup/blob/main/configure-ubuntu.md)

+Steps 1-4 are Windows setup instructions.
 Once you have completed steps 1-4, you shouldn't have to do them again.
+You will be able to create and destroy Ubuntu installs without having to repeat steps 1-4.

 Once Windows Terminal is setup, you should be good for the lifetime of your Windows 10 install (pending needed updates if there are any).

 You will need to repeat steps 5-7 if you decide to delete your current install of Ubuntu and reinstall it.